Tanner Gordon

 Tanner Robert Gordon (born October 26, 1997) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
-Gordon played two years at John A. Logan College before transferring and playing one season for the Indiana Hoosiers.
+Gordon played college baseball for the John A. Logan College Volunteers and Indiana Hoosiers.
 He was selected by the Atlanta Braves in the 6th round of the 2019 MLB draft.

-Early life and amateur career
+Atlanta traded him to Colorado in 2023, and he made his MLB debut in 2024.

-High school career
+Amateur career

-Gordon played baseball at Champaign Central High School.
-Nicknamed "Big Oak" in high school, Gordon was named the News-Gazette "All-Area performer" in 2016, his senior year.
+Gordon played baseball at Champaign Central High School in Champaign, Illinois, helping the team with three conference titles.
+Nicknamed "Big Oak" in high school, he was named the News-Gazette "All-Area performer" in 2016, his senior year.

-College career

 After high school, Gordon played his first two seasons of college baseball at John A. Logan College, a junior college in Carterville, Illinois.
-Gordon had a win-loss record of 6–0 in 14 games played and 8 games started in his freshman season; he finished with an ERA of 3.44 and recorded 52 strikeouts and 11 walks in 49^{2}⁄_{3} innings pitched while giving up only 2 home runs.
-In his sophomore season at John A. Logan, Gordon went 9-2 and started all 12 of the games he appeared in, finishing with an ERA of 2.06 while recording 104 strikeouts and giving up 20 walks and 3 home runs in 70 innings pitched.
-Across both of his seasons at John A. Logan, Gordon went 15–2 in 26 games played and 20 games started, finishing with an ERA of 2.63.
-He struck out 156 batters in 119^{2}⁄_{3} innings for a K/9 rate of 11.73, allowed 31 walks for a BB/9 rate of 2.63, and gave up only 5 home runs for a HR/9 rate of 0.38.
+He had a win-loss record of 6–0 in 14 games played and 8 games started in his freshman season, with a 3.44 ERA, 52 strikeouts, and 11 walks in 49^{2}⁄_{3} innings pitched while giving up only 2 home runs.
+In his sophomore season at John A. Logan, Gordon went 9–2 and started all 12 of the games he appeared in, finishing with a 2.06 ERA and 104 strikeouts while giving up 20 walks and 3 home runs in 70 innings pitched.
+In two seasons at John A. Logan, Gordon had a K/9 rate of 11.73, a BB/9 rate of 2.63, and a HR/9 rate of 0.38.

 After his sophomore season, Gordon transferred to and played for the Indiana Hoosiers for his junior season in 2019, going 6–6 with a 3.81 ERA with 90 strikeouts and 19 walks in 87 1/3 innings pitched.